Darwinkel/darwinkel.net/index.md

 [^deus-sive-natura]: Spinoza's phrase equating God with nature, a form of pantheism.
 See Spinoza, B. (1677). _Ethics_.

+[^memento-mori]: A Latin phrase meaning "remember that you have to die".
+It suggest that we should be mindful of vanity and distractions.

-[^carpe-diem]: A Latin phrase meaning "seize the day," popularized by Horace in his _Odes_.
+[^carpe-diem]: A Latin phrase meaning "seize the day", popularized by Horace in his _Odes_.
+It suggests that we should live intentionally in the moment.

 [^restaurant]: A fictional locale in Douglas Adams' _The Restaurant at the End of the Universe_, a humorous take on existential questions.